Digital holographic imaging for free surfaces of superfluid helium

-The spatially-averaged spectrum of these waves, shown in Fig.~\ref{fig:results-dry}a, displays several overlapped spatial modes within each frequency peak, likely due to normal modes with similar oscillating frequencies (see Supplementary Information, Sec.~\ref{suppl:centre:dry}).
-This prevents us from employing the procedure presented in Fig.~\ref{fig:results-wet} to multiple low-frequency peaks, as most do not reveal clear spatial profiles.
-We hence concentrate our analysis on the most prominent one-fold wave, corresponding to mode $(m,n) = (1,2)$.
+The spatially-averaged spectrum of these waves, shown in Fig.~\ref{fig:results-dry}a, displays several overlapped spatial modes within each frequency peak, likely due to normal modes with similar oscillating frequencies (see Appendix~\ref{suppl:centre:dry}).
+This prevents us from employing the procedure presented in Fig.~\ref{fig:results-wet} to multiple low-frequency peaks, as most do not reveal clear spatial profiles despite the quality factors of the 7 highest peaks range from $34$ to $125$.
+We hence concentrate our analysis on the most prominent one-fold wave, corresponding to mode $(m,n) = (1,2)$, oscillating at $24.6$~Hz with quality factor $109$.
 By fitting the principal spatial profile using the Bessel mode~\eqref{eq:normal}, we locate the centre of the experimental cell, as presented in Fig.~\ref{fig:results-dry}b.
 This step enables us to employ the polar coordinate system and separate individual azimuthal modes, i.e., surface waves characterised by a specific periodicity in the azimuthal direction, from the height fluctuation field.

 In Fig.~\ref{fig:results-dry}c, we illustrate our approach by plotting the amplitude spectrum of $m = 2$ excitations as a function of radius.
 The waves are excited only in specific frequency bands (dark regions) and display a distinct radial structure, with nodes appearing as white gaps.
 By averaging over the red-shaded frequency intervals, we reconstruct the radial amplitude profiles of these modes in Fig.~\ref{fig:results-dry}d.
 The nodal structure becomes even more pronounced when the experimental data (red lines) are fitted with Bessel functions $J_{2}(k_{2,n}r)$ for increasing $n$ (orange lines).
 These fits are extrapolated beyond the accessible field of view, limited to a radius of approximately $3.6$~mm, towards the physical boundary of the superfluid sample, equal to 5~mm.
 Extrapolated curves clearly illustrate how higher-frequency modes exhibit an increasing number of nodes in the radial direction.